 In our former posts, we have talked about how to use H.265 in Edius, how to work with HEVC/H.265 in FCP X and how to edit H.265 files in DaVinci Resolve.
 Here in this post, we would like to continue talking about how to convert H.265/HEVC to DNxHD for use in Avid system.

 HEVC (H.265) is a pretty new codec, which is not natively supported by Avid.
 You will need to convert it to a more Avid friendly codec prior to AMA linking.
 This requires third party H.265/HEVC Converter to process file conversion.
 Read on to find a step-by-step guide talking about how to convert H.265/HEVC files to DNxHD for use in Avid system with optimum performance.

-Step 2: Select DNxHD as output format for Avid
+Step 3: Select output format

-Step 3: Custom video and audio settings
+Step 4: Custom video and audio settings (for advanced users)

 Click ‘Settings’ button, the ‘Profile Settings’ panel pops up, on which you are able to modify video and audio settings like resolution, bit rate, frame rate, sample rate and audio channel.